xmake-io/xmake-docs/guide/configuration.md

 #### Custom toolchain

-In addition, we can also customize the toolchain in xmake.lua, and then specify the switch through `xmake f --toolchain=myclang`, for example:
+In addition, we can also customize the toolchain in `xmake.lua`, and then specify the switch through `xmake f --toolchain=myclang`, for example:

 ```lua
 toolchain("myclang")